 Many parents struggle with getting their child to do guitar practice mostly because they make it complicated.
 There is in fact a very simple way to motivate your child to practice but it may not be what you were hoping for.
-You see there is this common held misconception that children should have a passion for music and want to practice and if they don’t we should not force them.
-As nice and rosy as that sounds its a flawed notion for the most part.
-Sure, there are those special kids who just have some innate drive to want to practice but its quite rare.
-I know because I have worked directly and indirectly with thousands of music students from around the world.
-Think of it like having a child who loves cleaning their teeth, keeping their room clean or doing their homework.
+You see there is this common held misconception that children should have a passion for music and want to practice.
+As nice and rosy as that sounds its a flawed notion for the most part and it’s a rare child who actually wants to practice.
+Sure, there are those special kids who just have some innate drive to want to practice but its about as common as the child who loves cleaning their room, brushing their teeth and eating all their vegetables.
 If you are the parent of such a child my guess is you are not even reading this right now because your child is happily doing their 30 to 60 minutes of guitar practice in the other room.
-Thats a good thing because this advice is intended for the parent with the child who doesn’t want to practice.
-The majority.
+Consider yourself a very very fortunate parent.

 Is ‘Force’ really a dirty word?

 Its almost politically incorrect today to say you force your child to do anything but its a ridiculous statement.
 Of course we force our children to do lots of things.
-Go to school, wash their hands before meals, turn off the TV/Internet etc. In fact I would bet that every single parent forces their child to do things every single day.
-So lets stop dancing around the idea of forcing our children to practice music and accept it as a reality.
+Go to school, wash their hands before meals, turn off the TV/Internet etc. In fact I would bet that every single parent forces their child to do many things every single day.
+So let’s be honest and accept the fact that our children need our help.
 YOU MUST FORCE YOUR CHILD TO PRACTICE.
 Yes I said it and I accept that it may offend some people but they will almost certainly be those rare lucky parents (mentioned above) or, the parents who give up on their child learning music altogether because they don’t see them passionately practicing 30+ minutes a day without ever being told.

-Lets not confuse discipline with abuse.
-Parents should certainly be creative and use all the positive tactics in their arsenal (see the G4 Guitar Parent Guide) but if that fails they shouldn’t just give up.
+At times it will feel easier to give up when your child resists practice.
+Most children would prefer being on a screen because learning a skill in the beginning is hard.
+We therefore need to stay committed.
+This requires consistency and and a certain amount of discipline.
+Note that discipline does not mean abuse.
+It just means at times you may need to get tough.
+Parents should certainly be creative and use all the positive tactics in their arsenal (see the G4 Guitar Parent Guide) but if that fails they shouldn’t just quit.
 The idea of giving up on your child should never even be considered.
 You wouldn’t give up on your child learning to read so why give up on their music education.

 Not every child will respond to positive persuasion